SmartRider: Station design

-Until the SmartRider system was implemented, all Perth railway stations were effectively "open," meaning that a passenger – or indeed, any member of the public – could freely walk into or out of any given train station, or onto a train, without being forced to buy a ticket.
+Until the SmartRider system was implemented, all Perth railway stations were open access, meaning that a passenger – or indeed, any member of the public – could freely walk into or out of any given train station, or onto a train, without being forced to buy a ticket.

-SmartRider implementation has resulted in some stations being gated ("closed") so that one must either validate a SmartRider ticket through a gate to enter or exit the station, or alternatively, show a valid ticket and concession card (if applicable) to a station attendant next to the gate.
-The officer is also able to assist people with special needs.
-At all other stations, fare gates have not been installed, and a SmartRider processor has been installed at station entry and exit points.
+SmartRider implementation has resulted in some stations being "closed" so that one must either validate a SmartRider at a gate to enter or exit the station, or alternatively show a valid ticket or concession card to a station attendant next to the gate.
+At all other "open" stations, fare gates have not been installed, and a SmartRider processor has been installed at station entry and exit points.

-Bus stations, apart from those that are interchanges with train stations, do not employ the technology as buses each have their own attendant.
+At some bus-train interchanges, arriving buses drop passengers off inside the paid area of a closed station.
+These stations have a special arrangement which allows passengers to transfer from a bus to a train and vice versa without going through a fare gate ("controlled").
+Because of this, passengers tagging off a bus at any controlled station will automatically be tagged onto the train, and passengers tagging on this bus after getting off the train at a controlled station will automatically be tagged off the train before being tagged onto the bus.

 Open stations

-All Armadale/Thornlie line, Fremantle line, and Midland line other than termini, Bassendean and Bayswater are open.
-The others are:
+The following stations are open stations: